 Introduction of Township Survey

-A project on township or city surveying involves proper coordination of all types of development work necessary for the township or city.
-It entails the implementation of the following systems:
+Similarly, A project on township survey or city surveying.
+Likewise, Involves proper Collaboration of all types of development work necessary for the Municipality or city.
+But aslo, It entails the Execution of the following systems:

 - Street system